benank/Stepmania-Stream-Interactivity/README.md

 You can find your channel ID by using the Twitch API.
 It's a bit difficult.

 For the OAuth token, you can use a website like [this](https://twitchtokengenerator.com/) to generate tokens.
-In the future, this functionality will be integrated with this app.
+In the future, this functionality will be integrated with this app along with automatic channel ID grabbing.

 Navigate into `Channel Points Monitor` and run `npm i` to install the required node modules.